efejzo20/Data-Agent/README.md

 - **Production-ready** - Docker support, error handling, beautiful UX

-# How I Approached the Problem
-I understood the core requirement as building an agent that you can talk to about data stored in structured formats, specifically CSV files.
-Since the data is already structured, I decided that the most robust way to work with it is through code (e.g., pandas), rather than using a RAG-style approach that would be better suited for unstructured formats like PDFs.

-The first design decision was to use an LLM that can call tools.
-I needed at least one tool that could execute Python code against the loaded CSVs.
-That part was straightforward: the LLM generates code, and the tool runs it.
-The less obvious part was how to handle saving outputs, whether saving should be a separate tool or part of the same execution tool.
-I chose to keep it together in one tool that both executes the code and handles saving results.
-My reasoning was that, within a single run, the LLM is already “thinking” about the code and the files it produces, so combining execution and saving keeps the flow simpler.
-I still designed it so that this behaviour can be refactored or extended later.

-Next, I implemented a sandbox for running the generated code.
-Initially, I restricted imports to avoid arbitrary libraries and limit what the LLM could do (for safety and control).
-Since this is a first-step implementation, I later relaxed this slightly to support the necessary imports, noting that in a future iteration we could harden the sandbox further and isolate execution more strictly.

-For the agent execution loop, I assumed the LLM would sometimes make mistakes, so it needs a way to iterate and self-correct.
-I pass any errors from the sandbox back to the LLM and let it refine the code.
-I run this in a loop of up to seven iterations until a valid result is produced or the attempts are exhausted.
-Once the code runs successfully, I send the resulting data and metadata back to the LLM so it can generate a final, user-friendly answer.

-I also added a separate output-transformation tool.
-This tool handles cases where the LLM has already generated data and stored it in memory, and the user later asks to export or transform it.
-For example, saving it, converting it to another file format, or applying translations, without re-parsing the original CSV.

-On the UX side, I used the rich library to make the CLI output more readable.
-I show each step to the user: which tool the LLM used, which CSVs were involved, and whether there were errors.
-This helps make the agent’s behaviour transparent.

-Finally, to make the project easy to run on different machines, I added a Docker setup so the environment and dependencies are consistent across systems.

 # Limitations & Trade-offs
 - **In-memory, file-based analytics**: The agent loads CSVs into pandas DataFrames in a single Python process.
 This works well up to tens of thousands of rows, but very large files (hundreds of MBs / millions of rows) would be better served by a database or query engine (e.g. Postgres, DuckDB, BigQuery) and/or SQL generation instead of pure in-memory pandas.